Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Method

 \subsection{Overview}

-Our proposed framework addresses the limitations of elicitation-based approaches by integrating domain-specific knowledge into prompt structures.
+KPPO addresses the limitations of elicitation-based approaches by integrating domain-specific knowledge into prompt structures.
 As illustrated in \Cref{fig:method}, KPPO employs an optimizer LLM ($\text{LLM}_{opt}$) to iteratively enhance prompts through targeted knowledge provision.
 The framework maintains a beam of optimized prompts $\mathcal{C}$ that are refined based on failure case analysis.
-At each iteration $t$, the system samples a training batch $\mathcal{B}_t$ from the dataset, identifies failure cases $\mathcal{E}_t$, and generates improved prompts through analysis and candidate filtering.
+At each iteration $t$, the system samples a batch $\mathcal{B}_t$ from the dataset, identifies failure cases $\mathcal{E}_t$, and generates improved prompts through analysis and candidate filtering.
 The optimization process is detailed in \Cref{alg:method}.